dntoll/pycom-lora-mesh-with-ap/README.md

 # pycom-lora-mesh-with-ap

 ## vision
 This project enables communication when there is no service, no internet, no power.
 Short messages are sent over a LoRa-Mesh network of cheap solar powered nodes that self-organise.
-Users connect to the closest node with their cellphone (Wifi-Ap) and is able to send messages to users at other nodes.
+Users connect to the closest node with their cellphone (Wifi-AP) and is able to send messages to users at other nodes.
 Messages are assynchronous.

 ## details
 Hardware: lopy4 with expansion boards and antennae.
 Solar panel with 5V converter